Your Love Alone Is Not Enough: Background

 The song is a duet featuring lead singer James Dean Bradfield and Nina Persson of the Cardigans, with additional vocals from bass guitarist Nicky Wire.
-According to the band they always had a duet in mind, because the lyrics have a question/reply style.
+According to the band they always had a duet in mind, because the lyric has a question/reply format.
 "Some people think Nina Persson's in the fucking band," Wire noted.
-"Which is great, because they've homed in one something that's uplifting and glorious.
+"Which is great, because they've homed in on something that's uplifting and glorious.
 And by the end of the year, they'll be listening to 'Archives of Pain'."

 According to Bradfield, the title was the last line of a suicide note left by a friend of someone close to the group.
 According to Wire, the song is in part concerned with the disappearance of Richey Edwards: "While I was writing those words addressed to him on Your Love Alone… something touched me at my desk when I wrote, 'I could have shown you how to cry.'"

 As with all Send Away the Tigers-related material, the cover image is from the photography book Monika Monster Future First Woman on Mars by Valerie Phillips.

 In allusion to the song's style, Dave de Sylvia proclaimed "Your Love Alone Is Not Enough" to be a "relatively straightforward call-and-response blues-rock number", while NME described the song as "a sugar-coated call-and-response pop gem with a cynical heart which hints at the shadow still cast over them by Richey Edwards' disappearance."